-- Where are the decision points in my application? - What are the decisions that each decision point is making? - How is each decision being made? - Once a decision is made how is it executed in the application?
+- Where are the decision points in my application? - What are the decisions that each decision point is making? - How is each decision being made? - Once a decision is made how does it execute in the application?

 Note that each decision point may use one or more rules that may involve one or more events happening in some sequence.